LordAshes/TaleSpire-CommonCodeSnippets/DeveloperConventions.md

 a user is interested in.
 For example, the user does not care about the File Access Plugin, Radial UI plugin and/or the Stat Messaging plugin plugin.
 The user cares about plugins like EAR, CMP, Icons, Hide Volume and so on which actually provide him/her with additional functionality.

+## Asset Bundle Building: Dependencies

+When creating asset bundles with non-plugin content (e.g. minis, effects, etc) only, then do not specify any dependencies like Extra Asset Registration plugin or Custom Mini Plugin.
+While there may be intended plugins that the assets are to be used with, this forces users to load plugins they don't want if they are using the asset with a different plugin.
+For example, a user may want to use an asset with Replicator plugin but not install CMP.
+List any recommendations or resitrctions in your document description instead.
+For example, "Compatible with EAR" or "Requires OBJ/MTL Loader (e.g. CMP)".
+However, do not put it as a dependency in the manifest.json file.

 ## Asset Bundle Building: Info.txt and Portrait.PNG